NuvaGit/NuvaGit/README.md

 # 👨‍💻 Jack Neilan

-**`Tech Enthusiast | Future Tech & Finance Leader`**
+**`Tech Enthusiast | Full-Stack Developer | Future Finance Leader`**

 I am a passionate full-stack developer and data enthusiast, currently pursuing my Computer Science degree at University College Dublin.
-With a deep interest in technology and investment banking, I thrive on leveraging data insights and coding skills to drive growth and innovation.
-I have developed several projects, including trading bots and e-commerce applications, and have gained valuable experience from internships at Kerry Group and Canada Life.
-My journey is fueled by a commitment to continuous learning, personal growth, and delivering tangible results for stakeholders.
+With a deep interest in technology and investment banking, I leverage my coding and data skills to drive innovation and build solutions to real-world problems.
+Below are some of my featured projects and repositories, including an automated **Trigger Bot** and a **Quest Game** built with Java Swing.
+These projects reflect my passion for programming and problem-solving.

 <p align="left">
    <a href="https://github.com/NuvaGit">